syncfusion-content/blazor-docs/blazor/3D-chart/appearance.md

 ### Point color mapping

-The color for the points can be bound from the `DataSource` for the series by utilizing the `PointColorMapping` property.
+The color for the points can be bound from the `DataSource` for the series by utilizing the `PointColor` property.

 ```cshtml